-- afford protection for all pupils - enable staff and volunteers to safeguard and promote the welfare of children - promote a culture which makes this school a safe place to learn and in which children feel safe week or more or 4 times in a 30-day period), governors or anyone working on behalf of the school.
+- afford protection for all pupils - enable staff and volunteers to safeguard and promote the welfare of children - promote a culture which makes this school a safe place to learn and in which children feel safe

-This policy applies to the Headteacher, all staff, including supply and peripatetic staff, regular volunteers (i.e. those who come into school once a
+This policy applies to Governors, the Headteacher, all staff, including supply and peripatetic staff, regular volunteers (i.e. those who come into school once a week or more or 4 times in a 30-day period), governors or anyone working on behalf of the school.